 41. Platinum Blonde with Dark Under-layers

-The contrast between the bright platinum on top and darker hair underneath creates an illusion of depth and thickness, as the darker color makes the lighter hair pop.
+The contrast between the bright platinum on top and the darker hair underneath creates an illusion of depth and thickness.
+The darker color makes the lighter hair pop.

 Special Occasion & Modern Trends for Thin Hair